-And again, the provider passed through unscathed, with nothing being detected on the site’s 70 malware tests.
+The provider’s Windows app passed through unscathed on this test with nothing being detected on the site’s 70 malware tests.

-So, it can be safely assumed that the provider secures your connection and doesn’t have any sort of malicious malware in its apps.
+So, it can be safely be said that the provider doesn’t have any sort of malicious malware in its apps.

-Here’s what I found, when I dug deep into the provider’s logging policy:
+Here’s what I found, when I dug deep into Encrypt.Me’s logging policy:

 - The number of bytes sent and received

 - The IP address connected from and the (virtual) IP we assign

 - The source port of the outgoing connection with start and end times

 We keep this information for at most sixteen (16) days, after which we permanently delete it.

 We call this information your “personal session information” and it is the most sensitive data we collect.
 We treat it that way.
 After at most sixteen days, we permanently delete your personal session information.”